Stan Lai (Lai Shengchuan)

 4. That Evening, We Performed Xiangsheng, performed by Performance Workshop, premiere March 1985, National Arts Hall, Taipei; revived for Taiwan and international tour, 1993.

-6. Secret Love In Peach Blossom Land,performed by Performance Workshop, premiere March 1986, National Arts Hall, Taipei; revived for Taiwan and international tour, 1991, 1999.
-Adapted and revived for Taiwanese Opera performance 2006; China production and tour, 2006-present; Cantonese version and hybrid Mandarin/Cantonese version, Hong Kong 2007; Yueju Opera version 2010, Hangzhou, China, Taiwan tour 2010, Oregon Shakespeare Festival, 2015, Theatre Above version 2016, Anniversary version, Taiwan and on tour in China and Australia, 2016.
+6. Secret Love In Peach Blossom Land,performed by Performance Workshop, premiere March 1986, National Arts Hall, Taipei; various revivals and international tours, 1991, 1999, 2006, 2013, 2016, 2025.
+Adapted for Taiwanese Opera performance 2006; Cantonese version, Hong Kong 2007; Yueju Opera version 2010, Hangzhou, China, English version at Oregon Shakespeare Festival, 2015.
+All above versions directed by Stan Lai.

 8. Circle Story, performed by Performance Workshop, premiere March 1987, National Arts Hall, Taipei.
+Revived 2017 (Shanghai), 2024 (Taipei).

-9. Journey to the West, a contemporary opera based on the classical Chinese novel Monkey, performed by Performance Workshop in collaboration with the National Theater, Taiwan, premiere Dec 1987, National Theater.
+9. Journey to the West, contemporary opera, in collaboration with the National Theater, Taiwan, premiere Dec 1987, National Theater.

-11. Look Who's Cross-talking Tonight?, performed by Performance Workshop, premiere Sept 1989, National Arts Hall, Taipei; international tour, 1989-90.
+11. Look Who's Cross-talking Tonight? performed by Performance Workshop, premiere Sept 1989, National Arts Hall, Taipei; international tour, 1989-90.
+Revival 2020, National Theatre, Taipei.

 12. Strange Tales from Taiwan, performed by Performance Workshop, premiere Feb 1991, National Arts Center, Taipei.